JRay87/JRay87.github.io-reading-notes-/201/class-12.md

 Patterns - `repeat`, `repeat-x`, `repeat-y` repeats the image along both, only horizontal, and only vertical planes.

 ## ***Article 6** - Drawing Text*

+Canvas also alows the developer to draw text on the element. `fillText(text, x, y, [, maxwidth])`-*from article* draws the text supplied in the 'text' value, starting at the x,y coordinates with a max width of whatever the developer supplies.

+`strokeText` does the same but with only the outline of the letter (no fill)

+The text can be modified from there with `font = value` value  designating the font used and its size. `textAlign` will align the text within the canvas element. `textBaseline` modifies the baseline of the font.
+Finally `direction` impacts the directionality of the text.